afontaine/ECE421/sparse_matrix/Questions.md

 5. What is the relationship between a tri-diagonal matrix and a generic sparse matrix?

-   A tri-diagonal matrix is a sparse matrix with a predicable data layout.
+   A sufficiently large tri-diagonal matrix is a sparse matrix with a predicable
+    data layout.

 6. Are tri-diagonal matrices important?
 And should they impact your design?
 If so, how?